digikar99/polymorphic-functions/README.md

 - Adhoc Polymorphism is supported in the sense that different polymorphs can have different implementations.
 - Subtype Polymorphism is supported in the sense that once a polymorph is defined, then when a call to it is being compiled, then the type declarations inside the lambda-body of the polymorph are enhanced using the more specific type declarations in the environment.
 Thus, a polymorph that was defined for `vector` when compiled with arguments declared to be `simple-string`, then the body is made aware at *compiler/macroexpansion time* that the arguments are actually `simple-string` rather than just `vector`.
 Code further in the succeeding compiler/macroexpansion phases can then make use of this information.
 For code in the inner scopes of the polymorph, a `type-like` declaration is provided with example usage in [src/misc-tests.lisp](src/misc-tests.lisp).
 - Individual polymorphs may also additionally have compiler macros.
 However, the policy under which these may be invoked is undefined.
 In essence, user code must not rely on compiler macros for *correctness*.
+- Currently inlining uses the lexical environment of the call-site rather than the definition-site as is the usual case.
+To work around this, users should avoid shadowing global lexical elements.

 ### Examples